Silly Marketers: SEO is for Kids

 The main problem is not only the focus on the visitors but it’s SEO on social media itself.

-In SEO you are plainly selfish, “you against the rest of the world”, in SEO 2.0 you are social, “you with others to reach common goals”.
+- In SEO 2 you are social, “you with others to reach common goals”.

 White hat SEOs just take a small part of the crop, but they still come and take away something that’s not theirs.